 How much live rock do I need?

 How much live rock do I need?
 That’s one of the most common questions when setting up a new saltwater aquarium.
-You might be surprised to find out you really only need 10-20 pounds of live rock, no matter how big of an aquarium you have.
+You might be surprised to find out you really only need 10-20 pounds of this expensive reef substrate, no matter how big of an aquarium you have.
 I will explain why in a moment.